Anupam1707/datasense/README.md

    - Graphs: **JPEG, PNG.**
    - Selected Data: **CSV, ANY SPREADSHEET.**

-The expected output of the app can be one of the following:
+The expected outcomes may be one of the following:

 1. A graph plotted based on the selected parameters.
 2. Numeric data corresponding to the analysis performed.